Ibrokhimkhalil Yuldoshev

-Ibrohimxalil Xabibulla oʻgʻli Yoʻldoshev (born 14 February 2001) is an Uzbek professional footballer who plays as a left back for Uzbekistan Super League club Neftchi and the Uzbekistan national team.
+Ibrohimhalil Xabibulla oʻgʻli Yoʻldoshev (born 14 February 2001) is an Uzbek professional footballer who plays as a left back for Uzbekistan Super League club Neftchi and the Uzbekistan national team.

 Career

 Club

 On 26 August 2021, Yoʻldoshev signed with Russian Premier League club FC Nizhny Novgorod.

 On 20 April 2022, Yoʻldoshev signed a new three-year contract with Nizhny Novgorod.

-On 15 January 2024, Kairat announced the signing of Yuldoshev on a year-long loan deal from Nizhny Novgorod.
+On 15 January 2024, Kairat announced the signing of Yoʻldoshev on a year-long loan deal from Nizhny Novgorod.

-On 29 January 2025, Yuldoshev signed a one year contract with Neftchi.
+On 29 January 2025, Yoʻldoshev signed a one year contract with Neftchi.

 International

-He made his debut for the senior national team of Uzbekistan on 3 September 2020 in a friendly match against Tajikistan.
+Yoʻldoshev made his debut for the senior national team of Uzbekistan on 3 September 2020 in a friendly match against Tajikistan.
+He was named in the 40-man preliminary squad for the 2026 FIFA World Cup; however, he had to withdraw later due to injury.